SabreTools/MPF/CHANGELIST.md

 - Simplify Redumper error value extraction
 - Don't pull comment fields that auto-populate
 - Set best compression levels for log files
+- Be more explicit about .NET 6 limitation

 ### 2.6 (2023-07-14)